wcgraupmann/wcgraupmann/README.md

 - 👋 Hi, I’m @wcgraupmann
-- 👀 I’m interested in problem solving to create creative solutions
+- 👀 I’m interested in sports, cooking, education, and reading
 - 🌱 I’m currently learning web dev and full stack engineering
 - 💞️ I’m looking to collaborate on full-stack open-source projects
 - 📫 How to reach me wcgraupmann@gmail.com